 Background

-LA City Council approves $30 million for Sidewalk and Transit Amenities Program to replace and add 3000 bus shelters by 2028.
+LA City Council approved $30 million for Sidewalk and Transit Amenities Program to replace and add 3000 bus shelters by 2028.

 Sidewalk and Transit Amenities Program, an exemplary and self-sustaining program, is dedicated to offering shelter, shade, safety, and comfort, complete with amenities that promote increased transit usage, alternative transportation, and the shared utilization of City sidewalks.